Vault of the Void

 - 0 % negative mentions

-The humor in the game is highlighted through amusing monster descriptions and the developers' witty patch notes, showcasing their playful approach.
-However, some players find the game's design flaws, such as lack of variety and restrictive modes, to be unintentionally funny, adding a layer of irony to the overall experience.
+The humor in the game is highlighted through witty monster descriptions and the developer's playful patch notes, which add a lighthearted touch to the experience.
+However, the game's design flaws, such as its lack of variety and overly restrictive mechanics, are ironically noted as amusing contradictions for a title that claims to be a deck-builder.
+Overall, while the humor is appreciated, it often underscores the game's shortcomings.

 “The graphics are pleasing and the monster descriptions have a nice mixture of interesting and humorous.”